Search for cities, countries, lakes and rivers

 Water Temperature Chart for Skunk River in Ames Over the Last 30 Days

-Today the water temperature in Ames is higher than the same day in previous years.
-The water temperature range here in March is from 2°C to 11°C. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+Today the water temperature in Ames is lower than the same day in previous years.
+The water temperature range here in April is from 5°C to 16°C. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.

 The forecasted water temperature values for Ames are presented in the table below.